agramirez/agr-util/README.md

 agr-util.isNullOrWhitespace(val)
 --------------------------------
-works on any valid JavaScript object.
+Checks a value to determine if it is null or empty.
+This method works on any valid JavaScript object.
 For strings empty means null, undefined, '', or a string consisting only of whitespace.
 For arrays empty means null, undefined, or [].
 For objects empty means null, undefined, or {}.
-This method works on any object, but it is most useful for strings. whitespace.
-False otherwise.
+This method works on any object, but it is most useful for strings.

+**Alias (AKA)**
+agr-util.inow(val)

 **Parameters**